 On February 6, 2007 I created Second Chance to Live to offer peer support to individuals, like myself; are living and navigating life living with the impact of a brain injury.
 In this category, as well as through out Second Chance to Live; I share bread with people, who like myself who get "it".
 All the information that I share and the articles that I write is from my experience, strength and hope.
 My experience, strength and hope of living with and navigating through life with a brain injury and an invisible disability.
 August 2016 will mark my 49th year living that I have been living with the impact of a brain injury and an invisible disability.
 As you read through the articles in each of these categories may you be encouraged to live your life -- with the impact of a brain injury and an invisible disability -- to the fullest.

 As I have shared in a recent article, I redesigned Second Chance to Live in my desire to make information more accessible to my readers.
 In working this re-design I made the titles of my article categories more descriptive.
 The below category titles, when clicked upon will open a list of articles addressing the described category title and topic.
-The information shared with in … [Read more...]
+Article resources shared … [Read more...]

 In April 2015 I had the privilege and honor of being invited to attend the 12th Annual NABIS Conference on Brain Injury to be held in San Antonio, Texas by David Seaton of LiveOak Living Community.
 Chas Haynes of NABIS was kind enough to waive the conference fee so that I could attend the conference.
 Thank you David Seaton for bringing me to the conference and thank you Chas … [Read more...]